Antoninj/badminton-meetup/README.md

 Python script to automate the weekly registration to the brussels badminton meetups.
 Make sure you have at least python 3 to use the script.

 ## Setting up

 First, you need to get your personal meetup API and TWILIO credentials.
-The TWILIO credentials are optional and needed only if you wish to use the sms confirmation feature.
+The TWILIO credentials are optional and only needed if you want to use the sms confirmation feature.

 1. [Meetup API](https://secure.meetup.com/meetup_api/key/)
 2. [Twilio API](https://www.twilio.com/console)

 Once this is done, update the JSON configuration file with your personal information.

 ##  Automation

 ### Unix systems

 * Open the terminal
 * Edit the crontab using the following command:

 ```bash